Required Tools & Equipment

 Ensure printer has cooled to room temperature before continuing.
 Turn the printer off to perform maintenance.

-Disconnect the heater and RTD electrical connectors from the hot end.
-Loosen the set screw in the bottom probe plate and drop the hot end assembly.
+Disconnect the heater and RTD electrical connectors (circled in red) from the hot end.
+Loosen the set screw in the bottom probe plate (circled in blue) and drop the hot end assembly.

 Be careful not to lose the small piece of PTFE tubing seated in the hot end assembly.
 It is a crucial piece of the filament feed path.

 Remove the two M5 screws holding the probe switch bracket.
 Carefully move the switch assembly to the side.

 Remove the bottom plate (1 M4 bolt) and the top plate (2 M4 bolts).